unown294/War-Thunder-Calculator-OutDated/README.md

 Known bugs:

 Function 1
-  -fixing the max aircraft you can put into the function as we speak and will be re-uploaded once it has been fixed
+  - fixing the max aircraft you can put into the function as we speak and will be re-uploaded once it has been fixed

 Function 4
   - Havent made it print the options so dont uses as were working on finishing the last function that is more simplified and